A very high-level overview of the data store landscape, covering relational databases (SQL), NoSQL and NewSQL data stores

 - Example: MongoDB

-- Can be a good fit for data that has a hierarchical structure (looks like a tree), as you can just put the entire structure in a document
+- Can be a good fit if each piece of data has a hierarchical structure (looks like a tree), as you can just put that entire structure in a document

 - Works well for one-to-one and one-to-many relationships